6 best HIPAA-compliant hosting services

 Amazon Web Services (AWS) is one of the most popular options on the market, with clients including Philips, Siemens, and Bristol-Meyers Squibb.

 Businesses can use AWS’s cloud environment to store, maintain, and transmit sensitive PHI data.
 AWS’s risk management program conforms with FedRAMP and NIST 800-53 (security standards aligned with HIPAA).
+The fact that they also sign BAA makes AWS a HIPAA-compliant tool.

 The cloud network’s scalability and reliability are also best in class.
 However, the system can be complicated, and its customer support services aren’t very robust.
 For this reason, some choose to partner with a managed AWS provider like CloudWays.